greencardamom/Findlinks/README.md

 * All program files are assumed to have some hard coded paths.
 Edit each and check for changes specific to your system.

 * You will need a Toolforge account (free registration).
 Copy your replica.my.cnf file to the Findlinks local directory (it contains your SQL login ID and password)

+* You will need passwordless ssh access.
+Run 'ssh-keygen' and copy-paste the content of ~/.ssh/id_rsa.pub to your toolforge account at https://admin.toolforge.org/ under "Add a ssh public key"

 Credits
 ==================